Xizmo v. New York City

 Xizmo Media Productions LLC v.
-City of New York is a pending United States federal court case where the company Xizmo Media Productions argues that the New York City's "Avigation" law, which in effect is a ban on unmanned aerial vehicles (commonly known as "drones") within New York City, violates the First Amendment to the United States Constitution.
-Xizmo argues that New York City's drone ban renders an "inability [for Xizmo] to gather aerial imagery interfering with its directors’ artistic expression".
-The lawsuit, which is taking place in the United States District Court for the Eastern District of New York, will be decided by federal judge Eric N. Vitaliano.
+City of New York was a United States federal court case where the company Xizmo Media Productions argued that New York City's "Avigation" law, which was in effect a ban on unmanned aerial vehicles (commonly known as "drones") within New York City, violated the First Amendment to the United States Constitution.
+Xizmo argued that New York City's drone ban rendered an "inability [for Xizmo] to gather aerial imagery interfering with its directors’ artistic expression".
+The lawsuit took place in the United States District Court for the Eastern District of New York, before federal judge Eric N. Vitaliano.

+In August 2022, Vitaliano denied the city’s motion to dismiss the case.
+On June 5, 2023, the city settled the case with Xizmo, granting them permission to operate drones.
+In July 2023, the New York City Police Department (NYPD) announced new rules for operating drones in the city via a permitting process.

 Background

 New York City passed its "Avigation" law in 1948, which stated:It shall be unlawful for any person avigating an aircraft to take off or land, except in an emergency, at any place within the limits of the city other than places of landing designated by the department of transportation or the port of New York authority.New York City's website additionally advises that people who see drones within New York call 9-1-1.
 Xizmo argues that the Federal Aviation Administration, not the City of New York, has jurisdiction over all airspace in the country, and by extension the airspace over New York City, and only it can enact restrictions on where drones can be flown.
 Xizmo has previously been cited by New York City police for failure to obey the New York City drone ban.
 Despite its operators having a part 107 remote pilot certificate, various FAA waivers, and an FAA permit to operate small UAVs "in class B airspace under the jurisdiction of New York's Kennedy Airport Control and LaGuardia Airport Traffic Control", Xizmo was cited and fined under the Avigation law, which it argues the City's interpretation is excessively "expansive".

-The core of Xizmo's argument is that New York City's drone ban not only violates FAA precedent but violates the First Amendment by excessively restricting the right to artistic expression through the use of drones for the purpose of aerial photography and videography.
+The core of Xizmo's argument was that New York City's drone ban not only violated FAA precedent but violated the First Amendment by excessively restricting the right to artistic expression through the use of drones for the purpose of aerial photography and videography.